 Software Defaults are the first-launch experiences of the majority of users.
 How many things will most users want to change upon first opening the software?

-Developer Support is how fast and how helpful the company is when attempting to troubleshoot issues.
+Customer Support is how fast and how helpful the company is when attempting to troubleshoot issues, the range of issues they support, the speed of response and the number of potential issues that they may support.

 How frequently the software is updated, the thoroughness of changelogs and if the updates address common user requests.